micahwierenga/booj-coding/README.md

 ### Homework: freeCodeCamp
 **Object Oriented Programming**<br>
-Override Inherited Methods :: Use an IIFE to Create a Module **jQuery**<br>
+Override Inherited Methods :: Use an IIFE to Create a Module<br>
+**jQuery**<br>
 Learn How Script Tags and Document Ready Work :: Disable an Element Using jQuery